When Insurance Policy Language Conflicts with California Law

 What the policy says:Nearly every homeowner policy includes a provision stating that no suit shall be brought unless commenced within twelve months after the “inception of the loss” or the “date of loss.”
 On its face, this seems to create a hard deadline of one year from the date the loss occurred — regardless of what the insurer is doing with the claim.

 What the law says: In Prudential-LMI Commercial Insurance v.
-Superior Court(1990) 51 Cal.3d 674, the California Supreme Court established that the one-year suit limitation is equitably tolled — paused — “from the time the insured files a timely notice, pursuant to policy notice provisions, to the time the insurer formally denies the claim in writing.”
+Superior Court(1990) 51 Cal.3d 674, the California Supreme Court established that the standard policy’s one-year suit limitation is equitably tolled — paused — for the period from the insured’s timely notice of loss until the insurer formally denies the claim in writing.
 The clock stops while the insurer investigates.
-The policyholder’s one-year period effectively runs from the date the insurer closes its investigation or issues a formal written denial, not from the date of loss.
+The policyholder’s one-year period effectively runs from the date the insurer issues a formal written denial, not from the date of loss.

-Bottom line: If your insurer takes 14 months to investigate your claim and then tells you your one-year deadline has passed, they are wrong.
-The limitation period was tolled during the investigation.
+Bottom line: When an insurer takes 14 months to investigate a claim and then says the one-year deadline has passed, the tolling rule says otherwise.
+The limitation period was paused during the investigation.
 This is established California Supreme Court law, and the policy language does not override it.
 For a deeper analysis, see our full guide to equitable tolling.

 Key Authority